Serial-Developer/nonogram-archipelago/README.md

 - **Coin Bundle** - Get coins for the shop
 - **Random Cell Solve** - Auto-solve one cell

-### Location Checks
-- Complete your first row/column
-- Complete 1, 2, 4, 8, 16, 32, or 64 puzzles

 ### Controls
 - **Left Click**: Fill a cell
 - **Right Click**: Mark a cell with X